Want to know the secret about great teams and happy workplaces?

 Even though this is such a well-known and accepted method for understanding your employees, mostly the results are kept secret in your personal file away from any lurking eyes.

-In the few environments where the results were shared with the team, communication exponentially increased, which in turn resulted in better team performance.
+In the few environments where the results were shared with the team, communication exponentially increased, which in turn resulted in better team performance, as well as happy workplaces.
 Simply being reminded that the colleague you think of as being dominant and bossy has a different communication style than you, softens the judgment and makes it easier to work together.

 Whatever tool you choose is not that important, more important is that you share the results with the team.